ManyakRus/telegram_loki/README.md

 Therefore, it is necessary to automate the process of searching for errors in logs and notifying developers.

 The application does:
+Search for errors in the LOKI logger
 1. Log in to grafana
 2. Takes a list of services from the services.txt file
-3. For each service, searches for LOKI logs with the text: error:,panic:,ERROR:,PANIC:
+3. For each service, searches for LOKI logs with the text: error:, panic:, ERROR:, PANIC:
-4. Found logs with errors are sent to the Telegram messenger
+4. Sends the found logs with errors to the Telegram messenger
 5. Repeats the search every 10 minutes

+Search for errors in the database:
+1. Log in to the PostgreSQL database
+2. Finds .sql files in the sql folder, and executes a script in the database, if the script returns a value, a message about this will come to the Telegram messenger, if the script does not return lines, then everything is fine.
+3. Repeats requests every 60 minutes

 Installation procedure:
 1. Compile this repository
-make build
+>make build
 the telegram_loki file will appear in the bin folder

 2. fill parametes in settings.txt file (or .env file) with Grafana LOKI URL, login, password, etc.